Social Icons

 Directed by Len Wiseman

-The bad guys have returned 12 years after the last (Simon Gruber), and this time they decide to take John’s daughter, so he parks an SUV up their asses, takes out their helicopter with a police car and went all “Yippee kai yay, motherfu@#er” all over the whole film.
+The bad guys have returned 12 years after the last (Simon Gruber), and this time they decide to take John’s daughter.
+So, he parks an SUV up their asses, takes out their helicopter with a police car, and goes all “Yippee ki-yay, motherfu@#er” all over the film.

-If you have not watched this wonderful addition to this beautiful action film franchise, then you are missing out, as I have said before in my Die Hard 2 review, Jack Bauer has nothing on this guy, in fact he wishes he could be as bad ass as this guy (John McClane).
-My favorite part in this movie is where Bruce Willis got his ass hand over to him by Maggie Q then he went all crazy on her.
+If you haven’t watched this wonderful addition to the Die Hard franchise, then you’re missing out.
+As I’ve said before in my Die Hard 2 review, Jack Bauer has nothing on John McClane.
+In fact, he wishes he could be as badass as this guy.
+My favorite part of this movie is when Bruce Willis gets his ass handed to him by Maggie Q, and then he goes all crazy on her.

-The Die Hard franchise made it to the 21st Century with Die Hard 4 and McClane was head over heels on top of the situation.
-This movie is so good that it is hard to believe it was made 12 years after the last Die Hard, because after Die Hard 3, I felt the producers have nothing else to add that will make this franchise a most remember, but then we are introduced to McClane as a father of an adult daughter and Daddy McClane don’t play, and Daughter McClane is just as crazy as Daddy-O.
+The Die Hard franchise made it to the 21st century with Die Hard 4, and McClane was head over heels on top of the situation.
+This movie is so good that it’s hard to believe it was made 12 years after the last Die Hard.
+After Die Hard 3, I thought the producers had nothing left to add that would make this franchise memorable.
+But then, we’re introduced to McClane as a father of an adult daughter, and Daddy McClane doesn’t play around.
+Daughter McClane is just as crazy as Daddy-O.

-The movie is based on a screenplay by Mark Bomback from a story written by David Marconi that was in turn based on a John Carlin’s Wired magazine article “A Farewell to Arms”about a cyber attack on the United States.
-The attack procedure is known as “fire sale” where the countries transportation, telecommunication & financials and utilities infrastructure system is being attacked or in other terms being taken over by the bad guys.
+The movie is based on a screenplay by Mark Bomback, from a story written by David Marconi, which was in turn based on John Carlin’s Wired magazine article “A Farewell to Arms.”
+The article is about a cyberattack on the United States, known as a “fire sale,” where the country’s transportation, telecommunications, financial, and utility infrastructure systems are attacked or taken over by the bad guys.

-As McClane was moving Farrell the group behind the “fire sale” attack still go after Farrell, which in turn means after McClane and then a showdown begins as McClane daughter got kidnapped and now McClane is pissed and will do anything to get her back.
+As McClane moves Farrell, the group behind the “fire sale” attack continues to go after Farrell, which means they’re also after McClane.
+The showdown begins when McClane’s daughter is kidnapped, and now McClane is pissed.
+He’ll do anything to get her back.

-As the series follows McClane as he ages so did the length at which McClane will go to bring the bad guys down and finally after 19 years a bad guy that was as good as Hans Gruber, making this film the 2nd best in the franchise following the first Die Hard in 1988.
+As the series follows McClane aging, so does the length he’ll go to bring down the bad guys.
+Finally, after 19 years, we get a villain as good as Hans Gruber, making this film the second-best in the franchise, following the first Die Hard in 1988.

 0 comments: